A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-As a first example we consider models with topological extendibility in $1+1$ dimensions, that is, in one spatial dimension.
-Despite the fact that non-trivial intrinsic topological order in the conventional sense only exists in $2+1$ dimensions, this example is well suited to illustrate the concept.
-Moreover, we would like to mention that, even though they are not robust to perturbations, symmetry-breaking phases have a topological deformability as well.
-Also, if we impose on-site or time-reversal symmetries, there are non-trivial \emph{symmetry protected topological (SPT)} phases.
+As a first example we consider phases $1+1$ dimensions, that is, in one spatial dimension, which can be topologically extended.
+Despite the fact that non-trivial intrinsic topological order in the conventional sense only exists in $2+1$ dimensions, this example is well suited to illustrate important concepts on a diagrammatic level.
+Moreover, we would like to mention that, if we impose (on-site) symmetries on the models, we can obtain models for non-trivial \emph{symmetry-breaking phases} as well as \emph{symmetry protected topological (SPT) phases}.
 For pedagogical reasons, we neglect the following two important technical details in this section.
 In Section~\ref{sec:no_symmetry} we will see that we need to distinguish the indices of a tensor for a better representation of topological space-time, and in Section~\ref{sec:orientation} we will see that we need to add an orientation and Hermiticity move in order to give the models a standard quantum mechanical interpretation.